arch-js/arch/docs/06-cursors-and-immutables.md

 ## Bringing the state back

 In practice, we need to keep a state value in a mutable reference.
 The advantage of using an immutable state is that the updates are very controlled and can only happen by replacing the entire thing.
-Combined with centralised state in Reflex applications having immutable state would unfortunately mean anyone working with the state needs to understand the full structure of it to perform updates.
+Combined with centralised state in Arch applications having immutable state would unfortunately mean anyone working with the state needs to understand the full structure of it to perform updates.
 That is obviously not practical.

 ### Cursors